What Is A Bipolar Narcissist: Can You Have Both Bipolar Disorder and Narcissistic Personality Disorder?

 Self-care and support for managing bipolar disorder and mental health

-Aside from professional treatment, many people living with bipolar disorder find that self-care can help them manage their symptoms.
+Aside from professional help with a mental healthcare provider (e.g., therapy options, electroconvulsive therapy, medication treatment plan), many people living with bipolar disorder find that self-care can help them manage their symptoms.
 Participating in enjoyable hobbies can be especially helpful in relieving certain symptoms.
 Journaling can also be a helpful tool in tracking symptoms, identifying possible mood swing triggers, and prioritizing self-care.
 Keeping a journal can also help a therapist or mental health professional better understand the nature of your symptoms.

-Additionally, research shows that social support plays in important role in our emotional well-being.
+Additionally, research shows that social support plays an important role in our emotional well-being.
 Maintaining healthy relationships with your loved ones can help you develop a robust support system.
 If you’re seeking more social connection, consider reaching out to a friend or family member you haven’t spoken to in a while.
 You can also find support groups centered around living with bipolar disorder or narcissism.
-Additionally, a mental health provider can be a valuable member of your support network.
-A therapist can provide you with professional support, help you address narcissism in your relationship, and connect you with tools for dealing with the challenges of bipolar disorder, narcissistic personality disorder, or other mental health concerns.
+Additionally, a mental health care provider can be a valuable member of your support network.
+A therapist can provide you with professional support, help you address narcissism in your relationship, and connect you with tools for bipolar individuals, those with narcissistic personality disorder, or other mental health concerns

 Benefits of online therapy for narcissistic personality disorder and bipolar disorder

 If you or a loved one are experiencing symptoms of bipolar disorder or exhibiting narcissistic personality traits, it is typically best to consult a therapist or mental health professional.
-Due to the nature of the disorder, it is often crucial to receive professional guidance and treatment.
+Due to the nature of these mental disorders, it is often crucial to receive professional guidance and treatment.
+Those who reject therapy or other forms of professional treatment may have a harder time managing their symptoms.

 Because of its increased availability, online therapy may be a good place to begin the process of seeking a proper diagnosis and ongoing treatment.
 An online therapy platform can make it easy to connect with a licensed mental health professional at a time that fits your schedule.